 4. Phishing Detection: AI can identify phishing emails and URLs by examining attributes and the reputation of the URL.

-5. Risk Assessment: AI can help organisations identify and assess vulnerabilities based on prioritised risk to help determine impact and likelihood.
+5. Risk Assessment: AI can help organizations identify and assess vulnerabilities by evaluating the risk to determine their potential impact and likelihood.

-6. Fraud Prevention: AI can continuously monitor for potential fraud and act when anomalous activities are detected.
+6. Fraud Prevention: AI can continuously monitor for potential fraud and take action when anomalous activities are detected.
 It can be used in a financial transaction workflow.

-7. Security Analytics: AI can analyse much larger amounts of security data to identify the threats that may have been hidden among the vast volumes of information.
-It can also provide insights and recommendations for remediation actions.
+7. Security Analytics: AI can analyse larger amounts of security data to identify the threats that may be hidden among the large volumes of information.
+It can also provide insights and recommendations for the actions.

 8. User Authentication: AI can improve identity verification by using multiple sources of identification, such as biometrics and authentication methods.
-It can also help verify legitimate user behaviour through behaviour-based usage and act on the results of verification.
+It can also verify legitimate user behavior by analyzing behavior patterns and acting on the verification results.

 9. Predictive Capabilities: AI can predict future attack trends and initiate proactive defence planning.